BarbWire-1/geometrix/README.md

 A totally useless playfile to create regular polygons in Fitbit OS\
 trying to get an idea how to structure using interfaces/classes/types
 ## work in progress
-❗️ THERE'S DEFINITELY SOMETHING WRONG WITH el.x/el.y ❗️\
+❗️ THERE'S DEFINITELY SOMETHING WRONG WITH el.x/el.y from TS ❗️\
 (working on it)